bioidiap/bob.ip.optflow.liu/doc/guide.rst

 If you would like to give it a spin, use the method :py:func:`bob.ip.optflow.liu.sor.flow` instead of py:func:`bob.ip.optflow.liu.cg.flow` as shown above.
 Notice that the defaults for both implementations are different, following the defaults pre-set in the Matlab MEX code in the different releases.

 Particularly, avoid feeding colored images to :py:func:`bob.ip.optflow.liu.sor.flow`.
-While that works OK with :py:func:`bob.ip.opflow.liu.cg.flow`, :py:func:`bob.ip.opflow.liu.cg.sor.flow` gives inconsistent results everytime it is run.
-I recommend gray-scaling images before using :py:func:`bob.ip.opflow.liu.cg.sor.flow`, e.g., by converting them using :py:func:`bob.ip.color.rgb_to_gray`.
+While that works OK with :py:func:`bob.ip.optflow.liu.cg.flow`, :py:func:`bob.ip.optflow.liu.sor.flow` gives inconsistent results everytime it is run.
+I recommend gray-scaling images before using :py:func:`bob.ip.optflow.liu.sor.flow`, e.g., by converting them using :py:func:`bob.ip.color.rgb_to_gray`.
 With that, results are at least consistent between runs.
 I'm not sure about their correctness.
 Ce Liu has been informed and should be working on it soon enough (today is 14.Nov.2012).

 To access this implementation, use :py:func:`bob.ip.optflow.liu.sor.flow`.